Pipes of War

 ‘Okay, well I’m sorry.
 Now keep your voice down.’

-As Flush undid the final knot, there came a tumultuous grumble that echoed around the reservoir.
+As Flush worked on the ungiving knot, there came a tumultuous grumble that echoed around the reservoir.

 ‘Blimey, you really are hungry,’ said Flush.